universetraveller/CatenaD4J/scripts/generate_bugs/README.md

 First, some test methods are not properly handled because of limitation of single file AST analysis and we have to exclude them manually.
 The corresponding modified CatenaD4J bugs include `Math_22_1`, `Math_22_2`, `Math_29_1`, `Math_29_2`, `Codec_1_1`, `Codec_1_2`, `Codec_1_3`, `Cli_30_1`, `Cli_30_2`, `JxPath_11_1`, `JxPath_11_2`, `JxPath_16_1`, `JxPath_16_2`, `JxPath_17_1` and `JxPath_17_2`.

 Second, certain test classes no longer contained any test methods after adjusting them to create indivisible bugs.
-Running those test classes with the Defects4J backend would result in test failures, so we removed those classes.
+Running those test classes with the Defects4J backend would result in test failures, so we modified those classes.
 The corresponding modified CatenaD4J bugs include `Mockito_4_1`, `Mockito_4_2` and `JacksonDatabind_11_2`.

 ### Generate the summary
 Script [statstics.py](./statstics/statstics.py) can generate summary for execution of the algorithm, the result is written in `./statstics/statstics2(_<project_name>).csv` in which we can find the category, hunks number etc. of the original and created bugs.